OpenSourceEBike/OpenSourceEBike.github.io/index.md

-# TSDZ2 DIY and OpenSource EV display
+# EasyDIY OpenSource Ebike display

 [This display is OpenSource](https://github.com/OpenSourceEBike/ev_display_bluetooth_ant) and easy to DIY, and was tested with [EBike TSDZ2 mid drive running our OpenSource firmware](https://github.com/OpenSourceEBike/TSDZ2_wiki/wiki).<br>

+We are developing a version for Bafang M500/M600 motors!!

 Main screen showing battery SOC, speed, motor power and battery power used:<br>
 ![](display-1-small.jpg)